-The Tang Center offers grants in the amount of $13,000 each to up to two workshop and/or conference proposals each academic year, depending on the scale.
+The Tang Center offers grants up to two workshop and/or conference proposals each academic year, depending on the scale.
 Each workshop or conference should have an identified central problem or theme on which the papers will focus.
 Alternatively, the workshop/conference can be centered on a newly discovered corpus of materials or manuscripts, or on an important archaeological site, or a region.
 Budgets for workshops and/or conferences should not exceed $20,000.

-The eligible expenses include travel and lodging costs of the participants, acquisition of materials, communications, and local arrangements such as taxi and meals.
+The eligible expenses include travel and lodging costs of the participants, and local arrangements such as taxi and meals.
 The fund may not be used for salary replacement, honoraria, the purchase of equipment, or indirect institutional costs including administrative cost or overhead.

 The workshops and conferences will be held on the Columbia campus.
 But they will not be open to the public.
 The Tang Center will provide administrative assistance to setting up the workshops and conferences.